Home How-to How to fix “Message Blocking is Active” error on iPhone

 5. Fix Date and Time settings

-The date and time settings should always be set accurately on your iPhone.
+Your iPhone’s date and time settings should always be set accurately.
 If they’re different from your region’s actual date and time, many services may cease to work as intended.

-If there is a discrepancy between your iPhone’s date and time settings, we recommend you enable the Set Automatically option in Settings.
+If your iPhone’s date and time settings are inconsistent, we recommend enabling the Set Automatically option in Settings.

 1. Open the Settings app → General.